ComponentKitchen/template-instantiation/README.md

 The resulting factory holds the information necessary to instantiate new elements.
 The constructor's `template` parameter is optional.
 If omitted, the relevant information for element instantation can be created imperatively.

+(Variation: the `HTMLElementFactory` and `ElementFactory` classes could be kept completely separate by exposing the underlying template parser and have developers invoke that.
+The parser would be the only class with specific knowledge of mustache syntax.)

 An `ElementFactory` creates a new instance via its `instantiate()` method.
 This returns _two_ objects: a new instance, and a `NodeUpdater` object (described below) that can update that particular instance.

 ```js